How to Grow Austrian Pine (Pinus nigra)

 About Austrian Pine Trees

-Once you know how to grow Austrian pine and just how easy this fast growing evergreen tree is to care for, it is sure to find a place in your landscape.
+Once you know just how easy the fast-growing Austrian pine is to grow and care for, it is sure to find a place in your landscape.

 Austrian Pine Care

-Caring for Austrian pine is very simple.
-Like other pine trees, when young or newly planted at least a weekly watering is required.
+Caring for this tree is very simple.
+Like other pine trees, when young or newly planted, at least a weekly watering is required.
 However, once it has been established it will do just fine since it is drought resistant.
 In a time of significant drought, it will still appreciate a drink.

 There is no pruning required whatsoever.
-In fact, many homeowners want to remove lower branches as the tree matures but that should not be done.
-Austrian pine relies on these lower branches for overall strength in times of serious wind or especially snowfall, as the lower branches carry the weight of the higher ones when needed.
+In fact, many homeowners want to remove lower branches as the tree matures, but that should not be done.
+This tree relies on these lower branches for overall strength in times of serious wind or especially snowfall, as the lower branches carry the weight of the higher ones when needed.
 Just give this tree some room and let it grow naturally.

 Fertilizer is also not required, but in the first few years of life, evergreen fertilizer spikes inserted around the drip line each spring will enhance the growth rate somewhat.
 This step is completely optional.

-The ground under an Austrian pine is best covered with mulch, as the tree will drop it's long needles over time.
+The ground underneath this tree is best covered with mulch, as the tree will drop its long needles over time.
 Mulch is a great choice not only because it will retain moisture, but because the needles may be left to fall as they will without adding any cleanup chores to the homeowner.

-The Austrian pine is really a nice fast growing tree that is a great choice for gardeners that desire a tree that will fill a space quickly.
-Often listed as a medium growth rate tree, it will grow slightly slower than a white pine but faster than a spruce tree.
+The Austrian pine is really a nice, fast-growing tree that is a great choice for gardeners that desire a tree that will fill a space quickly.
+Often listed as a medium growth rate tree, it will grow slightly slower than a white pine but faster than a spruce.
 Unlike white pine, however, Austrian pine will remain thick and create a better privacy screen.